Wyola, Montana

 Wyola (Alachúa Uhpáko) is a census-designated place (CDP) in Big Horn County, Montana, United States.
 The population was 215 at the 2010 census.
-79% of the residents are Native American, and the majority are members of the Crow Nation.
+79% of the residents are Native American, and the majority are members of the Crow Tribe.

 The town began as a Chicago, Burlington & Quincy Railroad station stop.
 The Crows called this spot Ammoole, “Where they wait,” because of the train station.
 The post office opened in 1911.